MileHacker Logo

 • Versatile Clothing: Bring versatile clothing that may be mixed and matched to reduce the amount you carry.

-• Essential Electronics: Fully charge all your electronic devices and bring necessary adapters and power banks.
+• Essential Electronics: Fully make sure all your devices are charged electronic devices and carry necessary adapters and power banks.

 • Comfortable Footwear: Wear comfortable shoes for extensive walking and exploration.